mike-works/pwa-fundamentals/README.md

 #### Project setup

-Finally, while in the top-level folder of this project, run
+Finally, while in the top-level folder of this project, download the and install this project's dependencies by running

 ```
-npm install
+yarn
 ```

-to download all of its dependencies.

 # Files and Folders